 In coaching sessions, I know we have tapped into my client’s true passion when I see this unique sparkling in their eyes.
 These are memorable and utmost rewarding moments.

 People tend to limit themselves by thinking what they are passionate about is funny, awkward, or weird.
 They are afraid of what other people might think.
 Or the fear of potential obstacles or of not being good enough stops them even before starting exploring any options.

 You can raise your concerns later, and doing a feasibility study for businesses is certainly wise.
 But now is not the time.
 Remember the most important rule of brainstorming: don’t judge!
 Just let the ideas flow for now.

 I remember a Thai woman who told me that she actually loves writing concepts for TV shows.
 In fact she had some drafts already in her drawer.
 But she hadn’t told anyone before because she thought people would laugh at her.

-A director I work with got the sparkling in his eyes when he told me he was passionate about is wine – and that was not just about drinking it.
+A director I worked with got the sparkling in his eyes when he told me he was passionate about wine – and that was not just about drinking it.
 His passion had little to do with the work he had done over the last decades, but our discussion suddenly triggered some new business ideas.

 Next is to explore your unique skills.
 What are your strengths and capabilities?
 What are you naturally good at?

 For most people it is surprisingly difficult to tell what they are good at simply because it feels so natural to them.
 Friends or people you work with may admire you for something, but you don’t feel that it’s anything special.
 Just like a Managing Director of a large organization in Thailand who I interviewed recently.
 She herself felt that she was not particularly good at leadership skills.
 However, over the years she realized that others perceived her as a “natural born leader.”
 She recalled that early on people asked her to lead group activities outside work, and professionally she climbed the ladder of success quickly.
 She was genuinely surprised by what other people saw in her which she didn’t see herself initially.